ECL2022PAI01/splunk-service/README.md

   value: ""
 ```

-For customizing the alerts set when receiving a comfigure monitoring event :
+For customizing the alerts set when receiving a configure monitoring event :

 ```yaml
 #The period during which the triggering of the alert is suppressed after it is already triggered.
 By default to "3m" (3 minutes)